Israel and Lebanon reach ten-day truce under US mediation

 A temporary ten-day ceasefire between Israel and Lebanon, announced by Donald Trump, offers a prospect of de-escalation in a region marked by high tensions, with the stated objective of reviving diplomatic dialogue between the two nations.

-The agreement, negotiated in Washington, is set to take effect at 5:00 p.m.
+The agreement, negotiated in Washington, took. effect at 5:00 p.m.
 ET, according to the US President.
 Donald Trump indicated his intention to soon invite Benjamin Netanyahu and Joseph Aoun to the White House to initiate the first direct talks between Israel and Lebanon since 1983.
 He cited "excellent" exchanges with both leaders and expressed his conviction that the conditions for a swift peace could be met, despite a still volatile regional context.